ThiharaGamalath/pawsup-website/README.md

 - **Experienced Staff**: Our team of pet care professionals is passionate and experienced in looking after a variety of pets.
 - **Safety First**: We ensure a secure environment for all pets under our care.
 - **Personalized Care**: Every pet is unique, and we tailor our services to meet their specific needs.
-- **Convenient Location**: Located in [Your City], we’re easily accessible for pet owners in the area.
+- **Convenient Location**: Located in Hirana, we’re easily accessible for pet owners in the area.

 ## Our Promise